How is Waldenstrom macroglobulinemia diagnosed?

-- In hyperviscosity syndrome, too much of this protein can cause the blood to become too “thick.”
+- In hyperviscosity syndrome, too much of this protein in the blood can cause it to become too “thick.”
 (This is not the kind of thickness that can be treated with drugs known as “blood thinners.”)
 When the blood gets too thick, it has trouble traveling through blood vessels.
-This causes poor circulation to the brain which can lead to problems similar to a stroke.
+This causes problems such as poor circulation to the brain, which can lead to symptoms similar to a stroke.

-Not all patients with WM develop hyperviscosity, cryoglobulins or amyloidosis.
+Not all patients with WM develop hyperviscosity, cryoglobulins, or amyloidosis.

-The most common symptoms of WM are:
+Common symptoms of WM

 Loss of appetite

 The abnormal antibody in some people with WM can attack and damage nerves outside the brain.
-This can lead to problems with numbness or a painful “pins and needles” sensation in the feet and legs, which is called neuropathy
+This can lead to problems with numbness or a painful “pins and needles” sensation in the feet and legs, which is called neuropathy.

 Enlarged lymph nodes

 Lymphoma can cause the spleen or liver to enlarge, making the belly look swollen.
 In the upper part of the abdomen, the liver is on the right and the spleen on the left.
-When the spleen gets larger, it can press on the stomach — which makes people feel full when they eat only a small amount.
+When the spleen gets larger, it can press on the stomach, which makes people feel full when they eat only a small amount.

 Nervous system symptoms

-In hyperviscosity syndrome, the thickened blood causes poor brain circulation leading to problems like headache, confusion, and dizziness.
+In hyperviscosity syndrome, the thickened blood causes poor brain circulation, leading to problems like headache, confusion, and dizziness.
 It can also cause symptoms like those seen with a stroke, including slurred speech and weakness on one side of the body.
 Patients with these symptoms should contact their doctor right away.

-High levels of abnormal antibody protein can damage blood vessels.
+High levels of abnormal antibody can damage blood vessels.
 Nosebleeds and bleeding gums are common symptoms of people with WM.

-WM can damage the kidneys in 2 ways.
-First of all, the abnormal antibody protein can damage the kidneys directly.
-Secondly, if amyloidosis develops, the abnormal protein builds up in the kidneys, so they don't work well.
+WM can damage the kidneys.
+The abnormal IgM protein can damage the kidneys directly or through the development of amyloidosis.
 When the kidneys aren’t working well, excess salt, fluid, and body waste products stay in the blood.
 The resulting symptoms include weakness, trouble breathing, and fluid buildup in body tissues.